Paul Scully-Power: Corporate career

 Scully-Power was the first president of the U.N.
 International Commission on Space Oceanography.
 He is U.S. Air Force qualified for full pressure suit flying, and was a flight crew instructor in the Astronaut Office, Johnson Space Center, Houston, Texas.
-Scully-Power is a Fellow of the Royal Aeronautical Society, a Liveryman of the Guild of Air Pilots and Air Navigators, and a Freeman of the City of London.
+Scully-Power is a fellow of the Royal Aeronautical Society, a liveryman of the Guild of Air Pilots and Air Navigators, and a freeman of the City of London.

-He is involved in many business and community groups through his roles as patron of the Australian Aviation Museum, the Royal Australian Navy Laboratory Association, and the League of Ancient Mariners; past vice president of the Naval Warfare Officers' Association; a member of the International Trade and Government Committee of the U.S. Chamber of Commerce; and a director of the Australia Youth Trust set up by Princess Diana.
+He is involved in many business and community groups through his roles as patron of the Australian Aviation Museum, the Royal Australian Navy Laboratory Association, and the League of Ancient Mariners; past vice president of the Naval Warfare Officers' Association; a member of the International Trade and Government Committee of the U.S. Chamber of Commerce; and a director of the Australia Youth Trust established by Princess Diana.
 He is also a founding member of the advisory board of Environment Business Australia.
 Scully-Power served for five years on the Australian Trade Commission, and for eight years on the Australian Institute of Company Directors.
-A larger than life-size oil painting of Dr Scully-Power hangs in the National Portrait Gallery in Canberra.
+A larger than life-size oil painting of Scully-Power hangs in the National Portrait Gallery in Canberra.

 He was an advocate for the NSW bid to host the Australian Space Agency.